-McGill's Queer History Month is organized by the Office of the Associate Provost (Equity and Academics), with the collaboration of the Institute for Gender, Sexuality, and Feminist Studies (IGSF), The McGill JBSCE Subcommittee on Queer People, the McGill Library, the Office for Sexual Violence Response, Support, and Education (OSVRSE), Queer McGill, the Queer Grad Club, the Union for Gender Empowerment (UGE) and many other McGill and community partners.
+McGill's Queer History Month is organized by the Office of the Associate Provost and Vice-Principal (Academic), with the collaboration of the Institute for Gender, Sexuality, and Feminist Studies (IGSF), The McGill JBSCE Subcommittee on Queer People, the McGill Library, the Office for Sexual Violence Response, Support, and Education (OSVRSE), Queer McGill, the Queer Grad Club, Tea4T and the Union for Gender Empowerment (UGE) and many other McGill and community partners.

 LGBTQ+ History Month started in 1994 in Missouri, to highlight and teach LGBTQ+ History, and while it is celebrated broadly in the United States and the United Kingdom, it was the first of its kind here in a Canadian university.
 Queer History Month at McGill was founded by Meryem Benslimane, a former Equity Education Advisor.